-The IET recognises that by encouraging and managing diversity in our workforce and by eliminating discrimination, we can more effectively meet the objectives of our organisation and thereby meet the needs of our staff, membership and customers.
+The IET is fully committed to the principles of fair and equal treatment and to valuing diversity.
+The IET recognises that by encouraging and managing diversity throughout our staff and volunteering activities, we can more effectively meet the objectives of our organisation and thereby meet the needs of our staff, membership and customers.

 Information relating to the IET’s policy on expenses and the processes involved in reimbursement.

 This policy outlines actions volunteers should take to protect both themselves and the IET from unauthorised access and use of systems and data.